python/cpython/Doc/howto/logging.rst

 usage pattern, you won't know, by looking in the log file, *where* in your application your messages came from, apart from looking at the event description.
-If you want to track the location of your messages, you'll need to refer to the documentation beyond the tutorial level - see :ref:`advanced-logging-tutorial`.
+If you want to track the location of your messages, you'll need to refer to the documentation beyond the tutorial level -- see :ref:`logging-advanced-tutorial`.

 Logging variable data